blog-dovydasvenckus/blog/_posts/2017-08-05-shrink-xfs.md

     xfsrestore: Restore Status: SUCCESS

 ### Edit fstab

-When you are shrinking /home or root partition you need to take into account that these partitions are mounted via fstab using UUID.
-New partition will have different UUID, because of that your system might not boot.
+The new partition will have different UUID, because of that your system might **not boot**.

+When you are shrinking **/home**, **/root** or other automatically mounted partition you'll need to update **fstab** with new partition UUID.

-Before rebooting you should mount your root file system and edit fstab file.
+Before rebooting mount your root file system and edit fstab file.

-Run blkid to find out current UUID of disk.
+Run `blkid` to find out current UUID of disk.

     blkid
     /dev/sr0: UUID="2017-04-12-03-44-04-00" LABEL="Ubuntu 17.04 amd64" TYPE="iso9660" PTUUID="1b571474" PTTYPE="dos"